Baseball is sidelined. So Fenway Park’s organist launched his own season.

 “I’m really missing Fenway today,” said Kantor, wearing a tie over his Red Sox shirt for the special occasion.
-“But instead we’re here, we’re doing this and I will miss Fenway a lot less because I will be here with all of you.”
+“But instead we’re here, we’re doing this, and I will miss Fenway a lot less because I will be here with all of you.”

 Normally, Kantor is in a perch at Boston’s venerable baseball park, churning out tunes as the home team’s official organist.
-In late March, with the season put on pause due to coronavirus concerns, he decided he would try a single video stream from behind his Yamaha Electone and leave it at that.
-But the online response convinced him to come back the next day.
+In late March, with the season put on pause because of coronavirus concerns, he decided he would try a single video stream from behind his Yamaha Electone and leave it at that.
+But the online response persuaded him to come back the next day.
 And the next.
 Kantor is now pledging to continue the “7th-Inning Stretch,” as he calls his 30-minute show, until baseball returns or people get sick of it.

-The “Stretch” airs daily at 3 p.m. as Kantor, aided by his wife, Mary Eaton, takes requests, offers music-and-baseball-related anecdotes and taps into a reservoir of songs that range from Motown and polkas to the Clash and Replacements.
+The “Stretch” airs daily at 3 p.m. as Kantor, aided by his wife, Mary Eaton, takes requests, offers music-and-baseball-related anecdotes and taps into a reservoir of songs that range from Motown and polkas to the Clash and the Replacements.

-Regular listeners include R.E.M. manager Bertis Downs, ex-Pogues bassist Cáit O’Riordan and some of his Major League Baseball, organ-playing peers.
+Regular listeners include R.E.M. manager Bertis Downs, ex-Pogues bassist Cáit O’Riordan and some of his Major League Baseball organ-playing peers.
 There’s also his mom, college pals and Matt Pelletier, a 41-year-old insurance claims handler from East Longmeadow, Mass., who has never met Kantor but is extremely grateful he’s there.

 “It’s therapy,” says Pelletier.
-“If we can’t be in Fenway Park watching them play, at least I can hear him play and it just brings back a little bit of normalcy.”
+“If we can’t be in Fenway Park watching them play, at least I can hear him play, and it just brings back a little bit of normalcy.”

-With his thick beard, sideman persona and seemingly unlimited musical vocabulary, Kantor, 46, has been compared to The Band’s keyboard whiz, Garth Hudson.
+With his thick beard, sideman persona and seemingly unlimited musical vocabulary, Kantor, 47, has been compared to The Band’s keyboard whiz, Garth Hudson.
 But in his newfound hosting role, Kantor has found his voice and a soft-spoken sense of humor that includes a benevolent brand of music snobbery.
-He’ll tell you he doesn’t care much for Journey, but still churns out “Separate Ways,” and will deliver “How Sweet It Is (To Be Loved By You)” only after reminding you that the Marvin Gaye original is far superior to James Taylor’s cover.
+He’ll tell you he doesn’t care much for Journey but still churns out “Separate Ways,” and will deliver “How Sweet It Is (to Be Loved By You)” only after reminding you that the Marvin Gaye original is far superior to James Taylor’s cover.

 And if Kantor’s daily ritual is meant to maintain some normalcy, Kantor’s skills are anything but routine.
-In recent days, he’s organified “Stairway to Heaven” and recreated Mark Knopfler’s lightning fast guitar solo on “Sultans of Swing.”
+In recent days, he’s organified “Stairway to Heaven” and re-created Mark Knopfler’s lightning-fast guitar solo on “Sultans of Swing.”
 Bobby Cressey, organist for the San Diego Padres, watched as Kantor, on camera, worked through requests for songs he’d never played before.

-“Josh will pull it up on his phone, listen and be able to play it, 30 seconds later,” he said.
+“Josh will pull it up on his phone, listen and be able to play it 30 seconds later,” he said.
 “I was blown away.”

 That skill transcends the ballpark booth.
 Kantor is the only team organist who gets called onstage with Wilco and tours with members of Blondie, the Young Fresh Fellows and R.E.M.